 Your doctor will explain to you how you are likely to feel and how much you will be able to do for yourself by the time you are ready to leave hospital and return home.
-Most, but not all, local councils are able to provide assistance with basic cooking, cleaning and shopping tasks to people at home.
-The social worker will be happy to confirm for you if you are eligible for these services in your local area and to make any arrangements you may require.
+Most, but not all, Local Councils are able to provide assistance with basic cooking, cleaning and shopping tasks to people at home.
+The Cardiac Unit Social Worker will be happy confirm for you if you are eligible for these services in your local area and to make any arrangements you may require.

-However, as well as provision of any home services for which you may be eligible, it is usually reassuring and helpful for most people to also have someone close to them home with them all day, at least initially, on return home from hospital.
+However, as well as provision of any home services for which you may be eligible, it is usually reassuring and helpful for most people to be able to have someone close to them home with them all day, at least initially, on return home from hospital.